-Moby Dick–or any classic novel for that matter–isn’t so much dead as eagerly seeking an audience with the 21st Century learner, and it is our charge as educators–through technology, a new emphasis on schema, and a new purpose for intellectual, cultural, and media diversity–to creatively accommodate that.
+Moby Dick–or any classic novel for that matter–isn’t so much dead as eagerly seeking an audience with the 21st Century learner, and it is our charge as educators–through technology, a new emphasis on schema, and a new purpose for intellectual, cultural, and media diversity and new knowledge demands–to creatively accommodate that.
 If this happens, school will stop becoming “school,” a sterile domain of formal thought and content, and become a flexible system that will support learners in becoming media-proficient–that is, curious and literate users of information.

 Something that seems to be forgotten in the content versus skills, 21st century versus core or “classic” education argument is the learner, and their native context.
-The role of play and the idea of “informal learning” are powerful, underutilized concepts absolutely crucial as we seek to innovate what is, at best, the mediocre industry of reading and writing public education.
+The core strategy of teaching inherently digital students nondigital things may have something to do with that native context, and the seamless transfer of non-academic understanding to a decidedly non-academic world.

 Image attribution flickr users flickeringbrad, davidniksonvscanon and opalsonblackdotcom